 DEVELOPMENT LIMITED WITHIN 100 FEET OF STREAMS (TOWN ZONING CODE SECTION 220-9)

-The Town of Canandaigua Town of Canandaigua Zoning Town Code Section 220-9: Regulations applicable to all districts, A. Preservation of Natural Features, limits development within 100 feet of streams.
+The Town of Canandaigua Zoning Town Code Section 220-9: Regulations applicable to all districts, A. Preservation of Natural Features, limits development within 100 feet of streams.
 This section includes the following provisions: